dreamRs/capture/README.md

 # capture

-> Add a button in Shiny application to take a screenshot of a specified element.
-It uses [dom-to-image](https://github.com/tsayen/dom-to-image) to convert DOM elements to PNG.
+> Add a button in Shiny application to take a screenshot (PNG or PDF) of a specified element.
+It uses [dom-to-image](https://github.com/tsayen/dom-to-image) to convert DOM elements to PNG and [jsPDF](https://github.com/MrRio/jsPDF) to generate PDF.
 Doesn't work in IE.

 <!-- badges: start -->
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)